fastapi/full-stack-fastapi-template/docs/development-guide.md

 yarn dev
 ```

 Be careful about the version of `Node.js` you're using.
-As of today (December 2022), the latest Node version supported by Nuxt is 16.18.1.  [[Nuxt 3 - Setup and operations]]
+As of today (December 2022), the latest Node version supported by Nuxt is 16.18.1.

 FastAPI `backend` updates will refresh automatically, but the `celeryworker` container must be restarted before changes take effect.